felixbade/assistant/CONTRIBUTING.md

 ## Pull requests
 In general, I’m more interested in feature requests and bug reports than pull requests.
 My goal is not to add all possible features – rather, to curate a minimal, yet powerful feature set.

-This might change later if I no longer have time to actuvely develop this project.
+This might change later if I no longer have time to actively develop this project.

 Feel free to make your own fork though!